Pirates of Silicon Valley: Historical accuracy

 Steve Jobs, Bill Gates, and Steve Wozniak all responded to the film.
 Jobs told a journalist that the television movie was "brutal" and "mean-spirited": "But as an actor, Noah Wyle definitely had done his homework on me in terms of my mannerisms and my quirks.
 So I called him the next day, just to tell him I thought he did a nice job."
 After Pirates of Silicon Valley had aired, he phoned Wyle and told him that while he "hated" both the film and the screenplay, he liked Wyle's performance, noting "you do look like me."
 Jobs then invited Wyle to the 1999 Macworld convention to play a prank on the audience.
 Wyle agreed and initially appeared as Jobs, until Jobs walked onto the stage and let the audience in on the joke.
 Ken Segall recalled Jobs being "thrilled" when Wyle was first cast and he later wrote the on-stage dialogue for Wyle and Jobs.
-He recounted that Jobs denied ever asking a prospective employee about their virginity, as depicted in the film.
+He recounted that Jobs denied ever asking a prospective employee about his virginity, as depicted in the film.
 In contrast, Jobs avoided meeting the director Martyn Burke, who later said that "Steve wanted nothing to do with me."
 In a 2013 Ask Me Anything session with Reddit, Gates responded to a question about his portrayal in the film by stating that it was "reasonably accurate".

 Wozniak had a positive response to the film and discussed it in detail with fans on his official website.
 Wozniak said that many aspects of the film were accurate, stating that "when the movie opened with [a scene of] tear gas and riots ...
 I thought, 'My God!
 That's just how it was.'"
 He also responded to a fan email, that some of his portrayal was inaccurate: "I never quit Apple.
 That suggestion was based on an incorrect Wall Street Journal [article] that said I was leaving Apple because I didn't like things there.
 Actually, I had told the Wall Street Journal writer that I wasn't leaving Apple because of things that I didn't like and that I wasn't even leaving, keeping my small salary forever as a loyal employee.
 I just wanted a small startup experience and a chance to design a smaller product again, a universal remote control."
 In May 2015, Wozniak once again commented on the film, stating that Pirates of Silicon Valley is an example of a good Hollywood dramatization of himself, Steve Jobs, and the story of Apple Inc. He described Pirates of Silicon Valley as "intriguing, interesting.
 I loved watching it ... every one of those incidences occurred and it occurred with the meaning that was shown" in the film.